 She/ Her

-For the last four years, focused my work on fostering the regional participation of indigenous and black peoples of Latin America and the Caribbean in the climate space.
-Coordinated "Navega por la Acción Climática", "Unidos por la Acción Climática".
+Over the past four years, she has focused her work on strengthening the regional participation of Indigenous and Afro-descendant peoples from Latin America and the Caribbean in climate spaces.
+She has coordinated initiatives such as Navega por la Acción Climática and Unidos por la Acción Climática.

 She/her